Thein Pe Myint: Career as a writer and journalist

 He wrote several books in English including What Happened in Burma and Over the Ashes.
 Many of his works are still being republished to this day, and among them Wartime Traveller remains a bestseller.
-The book has been translated into English as by Dr. Robert H. Taylor.
+The book has been translated into English by Dr. Robert H. Taylor.

 He also directed a movie Yaukkya Gonyi (A Man's Honour; ယောက်ျားဂုဏ်ရည်).
 He worked in the Red Dragon Book Association and wrote several plays.

 Thein Pe Myint founded The Botataung newspaper in 1958.
 (He was a former news correspondent of Myanma Alin in the late 1930s.)
 He was the chief editor of the left leaning influential paper until 1964 when his newspaper was nationalized by the socialist government led by General Ne Win as part of his Burmese Way to Socialism.